 CT protocols for evaluation of the postoperative Whipple procedure are often customized to the individual center and discussion between surgeon and radiologist.
 IV contrast is often used.
 Postive oral contrast is often helpful for evaluation of anastomic leakage, but may obscure intra-abdominal hemorrhage.

 Recurrence of carcinoma after resection can sometimes be difficult to determine on early postoperative studies, due to postoperative change and possible radiation change to the operative bed.
 A combination of serial CT exams and/or FDG-PET may be necessary to suggest recurrence.

-The procedure is considered one of the most invasive in abdominal surgery and the the risk of adverse events and recurrence of the primary tumor is high.
+The procedure is considered one of the most invasive in abdominal surgery and the risk of adverse events and recurrence of the primary tumour is high.
 This can be improved somewhat if the procedure is performed at a high-volume center.

 Tumor-specific 10-year actuarial survival rates post procedure depend on the underlying cancer (1998 data) 3: